 I view photography as a way to share my perspectives of nature with others.
-In the past I have published photographic work and articles in 'Colorado Outdoors' magazine, on the cover of a book on sagebrush ecosystems, and have provided use of photos to several non-profit conservation organizations, including the Partners in Amphibian and Reptile Conservation, and state and federal wildlife agencies.
+In the past I have published photographic work and articles in 'Colorado Outdoors' magazine (including the 2014 Annual Photography Issue), part of a composite on the cover of a book (Hanser et al. 2011), and have provided use of photos to several non-profit conservation organizations, including the Partners in Amphibian and Reptile Conservation, and state and federal wildlife agencies.

 If you are interested in conservation of reptiles and amphibians, please consider joining and becoming active in the Partners in Amphibian and Reptile Conservation (PARC)!
 It is free to join!
 For more information go to: http://www.parcplace.org